yhs666/mc-docs.zh-cn/articles/event-hubs/event-hubs-java-get-started-receive-eph.md

         }

         // onError is called when an error occurs in EventProcessorHost code that is tied to this partition, such as a receiver failure.
-        // It is NOT called for exceptions thrown out of onOpen/onClose/onEvents.
-EventProcessorHost is responsible for recovering from
-        // the error, if possible, or shutting the event processor down if not, in which case there will be a call to onClose.
-The
-        // notification provided to onError is primarily informational.
         @Override
         public void onError(PartitionContext context, Throwable error)
         {
             System.out.println("SAMPLE: Partition " + context.getPartitionId() + " onError: " + error.toString());
         }

         // onEvents is called when events are received on this partition of the Event Hub.
-The maximum number of events in a batch
-        // can be controlled via EventProcessorOptions.
-Also, if the "invoke processor after receive timeout" option is set to true,
-        // this method will be called with null when a receive timeout occurs.
         @Override
         public void onEvents(PartitionContext context, Iterable<EventData> events) throws Exception {